Consciousness and the Brain

 In this Yoga International article, Doug Keller offers a simple anatomy lesson, isometric exercises, and information about how to attend to alignment in standing poses.

-Head, Neck, Shoulder, Arms
+Head, Neck, Shoulder, Wrists, and Arms

 AVOIDING SHOULDER AND WRIST INJURIES